-Today’s leaders, both formal and informal, and managers have to be acutely aware of the internal and external pressures that healthcare is facing and have the right skills and knowledge to be able to facilitate change in the 21st century to improve patient outcomes.
-An accomplished manager will need to be equipped to deal with financial, quality and human resource management built on the foundations of a sound knowledge of the healthcare system and organisational structure and culture.
+Nurse leaders and managers have to be acutely aware of the internal and external pressures that healthcare is facing and have the right skills and knowledge to be able to facilitate change in the 21st century to improve patient outcomes.
+An accomplished leaders and manager will need to be equipped to deal with financial, quality and human resource management built on the foundations of a sound knowledge of the healthcare system and organisational structure and culture.

 Studying leadership and management with ACN will provide you with the order to improve your knowledge and skills to advance your career in healthcare leadership management.
 The aim is to encourage professional and ethical understanding of the impact of leadership and effective management on patient outcomes.
 Our course is written by specialist nurses, for nurses and students are supported by a team of clinical experts, working within the specialty.

 Capable clinical leaders and managers are pivotal to the health care system as they are required to manage human and financial resources to provide quality patient care.
 The Graduate Certificate in Leadership and Management is designed for registered nurses and midwives aspiring to management positions, as well as for those already holding such positions who wish to enhance their professional practice through formal study.
 The course aims to develop knowledge, skills and attitudes relevant to clinical leadership and management incorporating human resource management, financial management and quality processes.
 Through the exploration and integration of theoretical knowledge and concepts, nurses are prepared for their role as leaders and managers within the contemporary health care landscape.
 The units of study encourage students to draw upon their experiences, providing opportunities to reflect on and critique their knowledge, and abilities, in light of current literature, research and best practice guidelines.